wp-plugins/baw-login-logout-menu/readme.txt

 = How does this works? =

 Visit your navigation admin menu page, you got a new box including 4 links, 'log in', 'logout', 'log in/logout', 'register'.

-Add the link you want, for example "Log in|Logout"
+Add the link you want, for example "Log in|Logout":

 1. You can change the 2 titles links, just separate them with a | (pipe)
 1. You can add a page for redirection, example #bawloginout#index.php This will redirect users on site index.
 1. You can add 2 pages for redirection, example #bawloginout#login.php|logout.php This will redirect users too.
 1. For this redirection you can use the special value %actualpage%, this will redirect the user on the actual page.

-You can also add 4 shortcodes in your theme template or in your pages/posts. just do this :
+You can also add 4 shortcodes in your theme template or in your pages/posts. just do this:
 For theme : `<?php echo do_shortcode( '[loginout]' ); ?>`
 In you posts/pages : `[loginout]`